Fractal dimension versus process complexity: Complexity Measures

 Admittedly, the way in which fractal geometry measures complexity is not entirely clear and one could even sustain the view that fractal geometry measures something entirely else.
 Nonetheless, dimension is clearly related to degrees of freedom and as such related to an amount of information storage.

 In~\cite{zenilca} space-time diagrams of Turing machines and one-dimensional cellular automata were investigated in the context of algorithmic information theory.
 Notably an uncompressibility test on the space-time diagrams led to a classification of the behaviour of CAs and TMs thereby identifying non-trivial behaviour~\cite{zenilchaos}.
 The same type of space-time diagrams were also investigated in connection to two other seminal measures of complexity~\cite{Solomonoff:1964:FormalTheoryInductiveInference, ZvonkinLevin:1970:ComplexityFiniteObjects, Bennett88logicaldepth} connected to Kolmogorov complexity, namely Solomonoff's algorithmic probability~\cite{zenilchaos, kolmo2d} and Bennett's logical depth~\cite{chaitinbb, zeniluniversal}.
+Interesting connections between fractal dimension and spatio-temporal parameters have also been explored in the past~\cite{krakover,vicsek,chen}, delivering a range of applications in landscape analysis and even medicine in the study of time series.

 The results presented in this paper were found by computer experiments and proven in part.
 To the best of our knowledge it is the first time that a relation is studied between computational complexity and fractal geometry, of a nature as presented here.\\